jjindrich/jjazure-web-dotnetcore/src-webui/README.md

 # jjazure-web-dotnetcore
-Azure Web App and DotNet Core website
+Azure Web App and DotNet Core website (dotnet 6.0)

 ## Create new web site for Visual Studio Code
 Use this article create new project -